kshafiee/uipathtakehome/README.md

 Q. Migrating a VM from one region to another

-1. 1\.
+A. 1\.
 Create an Amazon Machine Image (AMI) of the VM.
 2. Share the AMI Across Regions.
 3. Launch the VM in the Target Region.
 4. Configure security groups (if needed) to make sure similar ACLs for the new instance

 Q. Migrating a SQL server from region A to region B

-1. 1\.
+A. 1\.
 Create a SQL Server Instance in the Target Region.
 2. Backup the Database.
 3. Transfer the Backup to Region B by uploading the backup file to an S3 bucket in Region A and then aws s3 sync or aws s3 cp to transfer the backup to an S3 bucket in Region B. 4.
 Download the backup file from S3 to the SQL Server instance in Region B. 5.
 Update applications to point to the new DB